elfinhost/elfinhost-docs/docs/source/elfindirectory.rst

 FormData for upload
 ------------------------

 To store a Elfin directory to IPFS, you must first submit the files that need encryption to the server side using the `encryptChunk` endpoint of the recryptor.
-After they are ready, you can upload the files in Elfin directory using `FormData <https://developer.mozilla.org/en-US/docs/Web/API/FormData>`_.
-A FormData object has several entries created using the `append <https://developer.mozilla.org/en-US/docs/Web/API/FormData/append>`_ method.
-Each entry has three attributes:
+After they are ready, you can upload the files in Elfin directory using `FormData <https://developer.mozilla.org/en-US/docs/Web/API/FormData>`_ (multipart/form-data).
+A FormData object should be created using the `append <https://developer.mozilla.org/en-US/docs/Web/API/FormData/append>`_ method, with the following arguments:

 1. name: the full name of the file.
 A Elfin directory can contain subdirectories.
 So the full name may contain "/".

 2. value: For a non-encrypted file, this is its Blob content.
-For an encrypted file, this is an empty string.

-3. filename: This is an optional attribute.
-For an encrypted file, this attribute should be a hex string representing its recryptorsalt.
-The server side daemon can use this recryptorsalt to retrieve an encrypted file's content from the recryptor.
+For an encrypted file, this is a hex string representing its recryptorsalt.